amalahmad/academic-kickstart/content/publication/india-elections.md

 +++
-title = "Transfers and the rise of Hindu nationalism in India (job market paper)"
+title = "Transfers and the rise of Hindu nationalism in India (Job market paper)"

 # Date first published.
 date = "2022-08-01"